tambrulee/portfolio_project/README.md

 ### 2. Projects

 Second website page which contains some of my ongoing projects.
+It uses a scrollspy with a navigation so that the person viewing my website can easily find each project.

 <img src="assets/images/README/Finished Pages/Projects Page - Finished.png">